 Label Description The name which identifies the VLAN to MSTI mapping.
-Bridges must share the name and revision (see below), as well as the Configuration Name VLAN-to-MSTI mapping configurations in order to share spanning trees for MSTIs (intra-region).
+Bridges Configuration Name must share the name and revision (see below), as well as the VLAN-to-MSTI mapping configurations in order to share spanning trees for MSTIs (intra-region).
 The name should not exceed 32 characters.
 Configuration Revision of the MSTI configuration named above.
-This must be Revision an integer between 0 and 65535.
+This must be an Revision integer between 0 and 65535.
 MSTI The bridge instance.
-The CIST is not available for explicit MSTI mapping, as it will receive the VLANs not explicitly mapped.
-The list of VLANs mapped to the MSTI.
-The VLANs must be VI ANS Mannad separated with commas and/or space.
-A VLAN can only be VLANS Mapped mapped to one MSTI.
+The CIST is not available for explicit mapping, as it will receive the VLANs not explicitly mapped.
+VLANS Mapped The list of VLANs mapped to the MSTI.
+The VLANs must be separated with commas and/or space.
+A VLAN can only be mapped to one MSTI.
 An unused MSTI will be left empty (ex. without any mapped VLANs).
 Save Click to save changes.
 Reset Click to undo any changes made locally and revert to previously saved values.